Working with Disruptive Individuals

 - Be proactive.
 Engage students early on by setting limits on disruptive behavior.
 If a student seems angry or belligerent, it is recommended that behavior be addressed first and these individuals should be confronted regarding their behavior.
 You can remind students verbally or in writing of standards and expectations for classroom conduct.

-- Trust your instincts; seek consultation from your department chair, supervisor, Student Outreach & Support, Human Resources, or the Counseling and Personal Development Center.
+- Trust your instincts; seek consultation from your department chair, supervisor, Student Outreach & Support, Human Resources, or the Counseling Center.

 - Don’t be afraid to ask the person if they feel their functioning is impaired, or have thoughts of harming themselves or others.